rougetimelord/keypad/README.md

   - Multiple paths are allowed, just use double quotes if the path has a space in it
 - on windows you can optionally run: `./keypad {OPTIONS} {PATH}....` instead
   - Considerably faster than running the python version
-    - On Linux/OSX you can build your own executable with `pyinstaller --onefile keypad.py` or use VScode tasks
+    - On Linux/OSX you can build your own executable with `pyinstaller --onefile keypad.py` or use VScode tasks (if you build an executable please submit a a PR with it)
-      - If you build an executable it would be cool if you submitted a PR with it, only builds in python 3.6 (pending updates to [PyInstaller](https://github.com/pyinstaller/pyinstaller))

 Options: